bmwcarit/ramses/doc/sphinx/viewer.rst

    Instructs the renderer to apply multisampling (Valid values: 1, 2, 4, 8)

-.. option:: --clear-color R G B A
+.. option:: --clear R,G,B,A

-   Sets the display clear color to other than the default black (e.g.: :code:`ramses-logic-viewer --clear-color 0 0.5 0.8 1`)
+   Sets the display clear color to other than the default black (e.g.: :code:`ramses-viewer --clear 0,0.5,0.8,1`)

 .. option:: --write-config [filename]